Natural Flavour Conservation in a three Higg-doublet Model: Conclusions

-We would like to stress that the existence of two fermiophobic doublets, the tribimaximal mixing in model A and no mixing at all in model B, and the flavor conservation in the neutral currents mediated by scalars are consequences of three ingredients: i) the $S_3$ symmetry, ii) with the representation content of the fermion and scalar multiplets, and, iii) the vacuum alignment.
-For instance, a three Higgs doublet model without any additional symmetry but with the same vacuum alignment does not have the features above.
+Moreover, like multi-Higgs models with no flavor changing neutral currents mediated by neutral scalars, the only mixing parameters appearing in the fermion charged interactions are the CKM and PMNS angles and phases.
+For more details see Ref.~\cite{Cardenas:2012bg}.
+We would like to stress that the existence of two inert doublets, and the flavor conservation in the neutral currents mediated by scalars are consequences of three ingredients: i) the $S_3$ symmetry, ii) the representation content of the fermion and scalar multiplets under $S_3$, and, iii) the vacuum alignment.

+If the lightest neutral scalars are the $CP$-even as we have assumed here, the $CP$-odd ones can be produced at LHC in vector-boson fusion.
+This also deserves a detailed study.

 \acknowledgments